eugenia1984/english/glossary.md

 ## <img width="28" height="28" src="https://img.icons8.com/emoji/28/united-kingdom-emoji.png" alt="united-kingdom-emoji"/> H

+- **handle**: means to manage or deal with something, especially effectively and competently.
+In a work context, it often refers to how someone manages tasks or projects.
+For example, ``She handles client requests very efficiently``.

 - **have a break**: means to take a short rest or pause from what you are doing.

 - **have a chance to speak** implies that everyone is given the opportunity to contribute to the conversation.